janfilips/fraud-by-web3creative.com/README.md

 ## The Fraud

-The Fraud by Surjith S. M. from Web3Templates (https://web3templates.com/), also known as Web3Creative (https://web3creative.com).
+The Fraud by Surjith S. M. from Web3Templates (https://web3templates.com/), also known as Web3Creative (https://web3creative.com) and **Surjith S M** (https://surjithctly.in/).
 I guess lesson learned: trust anything that’s got Web3 in it…

 ## Fraudulent Freelancer - Surjith S M